 Elizabeth describes her writing as, “seeing the magical in the ordinary.”
 She has loved fairy tale and history since studying English Literature at Leeds University.

-She has lived all her life in Bradford, West Yorkshire, UK (home of the Bronte sisters and the Cottingley Fairies) and couldn’t imagine living anywhere else.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+She has lived all her life in Bradford, West Yorkshire, UK (home of the Bronte sisters and the Cottingley Fairies) and couldn’t imagine living anywhere else.Pin this article to read later!
+And make sure to follow us on Pinterest.